ozdemircibaris/youtube-video-generator/README.md

 1. Each template includes a `thumbnail_prompt` field with detailed instructions for the image generation
 2. The system generates thumbnails in the specified dimensions (resizing to 1280x720 if needed)
-3. Thumbnails are saved as JPG files in the output directory
+3. Thumbnails are saved as JPG files in the language-specific directory
 4. Each language gets its own thumbnail with localized text
 5. The original English prompt is preserved for all languages to ensure high-quality results

+## Section Image Generation Details

+The section image generation process works as follows:

+1. Each template includes an `#images_scenario` section with image prompts for each content section
+2. The system generates high-quality images using Azure Stable Diffusion (1920x1080)
+3. Section images are displayed as backgrounds during the corresponding sections of the video
+4. Text is shown with a semi-transparent background for readability
+5. Transitions between sections are handled automatically

 ## Future Features

 The following features are planned for future implementation:

-1. **Background Images**
+1. **Animated Transitions**

-   - Generate relevant background images for video content
-   - Replace current black background with contextual images
+   - Add smooth transitions between sections
+   - Implement fade effects for images and text

 2. **YouTube Upload**